ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 - Apache License v2.0
 - Maximum user freedom
-- Trust in ASF as corporation to maintain open development using it
+- Trust in ASF as corporation
+  - To maintain open development
+  - To continue to provide source code

+> Apache Attic - where quiet projects slumber

 ???
 A goal of the ASF is to encourage maximum inbound contributions.